If you are considering military service, you should research which military job you'd like to be in, then prepare to qualify for it.

 Your preparation may require physical training to get in shape or lose weight.
 At the same time, you may need to finish school, study specifically for the Armed Services Vocational Aptitude Battery (ASVAB) or acquire other physical or scholastic skills.

-Of course, this timeline depends on your athletic history, academic training, medical screening and the specific challenges of your job, known as a military occupational specialty in the Army and Marine Corps; a rating in the Navy and Coast Guard; and an Air Force Specialty Code.
+This timeline depends on your athletic history, academic training, medical screening and the specific challenges of your job, known as a military occupational specialty in the Army and Marine Corps; a rating in the Navy and Coast Guard; and an Air Force specialty code.

-If you select a job that is not very physically demanding, your athletic history and current training routine will most likely prepare you for the rigors of your basic training, as long as you run and do calisthenics in preparation.
-Depending on your fitness level and scores, this may require only two to three months of training.
-If you are just starting out with fitness, it may require six to 12 months to get yourself to a level of fitness that meets military standards.
+If you select a job that is not very physically demanding, your athletic history and current training routine likely will prepare you for the rigors of your basic training, as long as you run and do calisthenics in preparation.
+Depending on your fitness level and scores, this may require only two or three months of training.
+If you are just starting out with fitness, it may require 6-12 months to get yourself to a level of fitness that meets military standards.

 You may meet the standards of the PT test, but if you are not capable of long days of physical work, you may experience injuries along the way.
 Overuse injuries could delay or end your military experience at basic training or boot camp.